Codium-ai/codiumate-docs/docs/chat/threads.md

 # :fontawesome-solid-comments: Threads

 ##Overview
-Threads are a powerful feature in Codiumate designed to enrich your interaction with the AI, allowing for deeper exploration, refinement, and expansion of responses to your commands.
+Threads are a powerful feature in qodo Gen designed to enrich your interaction with the AI, allowing for deeper exploration, refinement, and expansion of responses to your commands.
 By engaging in a thread, you can fine-tune results, request additional information, or direct the conversation to more specific outcomes.
-This feature supports an iterative dialogue with Codiumate, making it possible to evolve initial responses into comprehensive solutions.
+This feature supports an iterative dialogue with qodo Gen, making it possible to evolve initial responses into comprehensive solutions.

 ##Supported Commands
-Threads enhance the functionality of several Codiumate commands by allowing users to delve deeper into their initial inquiries.
+Threads enhance the functionality of several qodo Gen commands by allowing users to delve deeper into their initial inquiries.
 Below is a list of commands that support the threading option, each linked to its respective documentation page for detailed information:

 - No selected focus: When using the free chat, each message can start a new thread.
 - [`/ask`](./commands/ask.md): Pose coding-related queries and receive detailed explanations.